Skip to content

 KNUST-TUM Partnership for Innovation and Sustainable Development

-Kwame Nkrumah University of Science and Technology (KNUST) in Ghana is one of the leading universities of the African continent.
-After a long-time cooperation in the future-oriented areas of water and energy research, environment, mobility and global health, KNUST and Technical University of Munich (TUM) entered a sustainable and strategic partnership at the end of 2018.
+The Kwame Nkrumah University of Science and Technology (KNUST) in Ghana is one of Africa’s leading universities.
+Building on many years of collaboration in the fields of water and energy research, environment, mobility, and global health, KNUST and the Technical University of Munich (TUM) share a close, sustainable, and strategic partnership.

 Partnership highlights

 TUM.Africa Talent is a research exchange program that brings together talented and highly motivated doctoral candidates from the sub-Saharan Africa region with professors and doctoral candidates at TUM.
-With this program, first launched in 2022, TUM aims to strengthen its long-term institutional relationships in the region and support a strong, growing TUM.Africa Talent network.
-Calls for Nominations for TUM.Africa Talent are published annually by the TUM Graduate School.
+With this program, launched in 2022, TUM aims to strengthen its long-term institutional relationships in the region and support a strong, growing TUM.Africa Talent network.
+For the latest information on TUM.Africa Talent, please visit the program website of the TUM Graduate School.

-In October 2018, a delegation led by Prof. Juliane Winkelmann, TUM Vice President for International Alliances and Alumni, launched the strategic partnership for innovation sustainable development in Kumasi.
-The letter of intent institutionalizes and expands the previous collaboration between the two universities.
+In October 2018, a delegation led by Prof. Juliane Winkelmann, TUM Executive Vice President for International Alliances and Alumni, formalized the strategic partnership for innovation sustainable development in Kumasi.
+This partnership strengthens and expands the collaboration between the two universities.

 KNUST and TUM support existing and new project ideas within a common action framework comprising the key areas of teaching, research, and entrepreneurship.These existing collaborations as well as future projects will advance this partnership.
 In the long term, this partnership will contribute to a deeper understanding of global challenges and to developing technical and scientific solutions using entrepreneurial approaches.